-This article is part of a series that explores areas of NASA research into Earth's freshwater and surveys how those advances help people solve real world problems.
+This article is part of a series that explores NASA research into Earth's fresh water and surveys how those advances help people solve real world problems.
 Learn more.

 NASA satellites are a prominent tool for accounting for water, as it constantly cycles from water vapor to rain and snow falling onto soils, and across and beneath the landscape.
 As Earth’s atmosphere warms due to greenhouse gases and the satellite data record continues to get longer and more detailed, scientists are studying how climate change is affecting the distribution of water.

 Trends are beginning to emerge, especially at the extremes in the frequency and magnitude of floods and droughts.
 These trends affect everything from local weather to where crops can grow, and have consequences that will ripple through communities today and in the coming century.

 When thinking about changes to the distribution of water around the planet, it's not just knowing where it rains or doesn't, but also how much, and how frequently heavy rain falls versus light rain.
 Rainfall amount impacts soils saturation and how high streams and rivers rise, which then changes their capacity to hold more in the event of another storm.
 Lack of rain stresses vegetation and supplemental water reserves, and when their frequency increases, those reserves are less likely to recover before the next dry spell.